-For your ease, here we compile all the contact details of the authorities who you will have to contact over the course of filing a claim for your uniform tax rebate.
+For your ease, here we compile all the contact details of the authorities whom you will have to contact over the course of filing a claim for your uniform tax rebate.

 It is okay for you to omit the street name, city name or the PO Box number while posting your form to this specific address.

-So if you are an employee who sadly, has to shell money out of your own pocket to meet your job’s requirements- be it for travelling or buying equipment or maintenance of your uniform- you are free to claim the tax relief that the UK government offers to its employees.
-The uniform tax rebate or relief that the HMRC offers to all the UK employees hence comes as a huge relief for the working class of today who is more often than not, mandated by its employer to wear a uniform.
-So all the expenditure that you made on buying your uniform, your expenses on laundry and any other maintenance expenses that you incurred, can now be made up for with a reduction in the effective taxes that you pay.
+So if you are an employee who sadly, has to shell money out of your own pocket to meet your job’s requirements- be it for travelling or buying equipment or maintenance of your uniform- you are free to claim the Uniform tax deduction that the UK government offers to its employees.
+The tax rebate or relief that the HMRC offers to all the UK employees hence comes as a huge relief for the working class of today, which is more often than not mandated by its employer to wear a uniform.
+All the expenditure that you made on buying your uniform, your expenses on laundry and any other maintenance expenses that you incurred, can now be made up with a reduction in the effective taxes you pay.
 You just need to remember to file a claim within 4 years of the concerned year lest you shall lose it.
-And on the last note, it is always a good idea to keep a record of the expenses made on your uniform, just in case you are required by the HMRC to present them for verification at some point during the entire process.
+And on the last note, it is always a good idea to keep a record of the expenses made on your uniform, just in case HMRC requires you to present them for verification at some point during the entire process.